d12frosted/elpa-mirror/melpa/org-if-readme.txt

+;;; Commentary:

-This package helps you create Choose Your Own Adventure stye Interactive Fiction using Emacs and Org-Mode.
+;; This package helps you create Choose Your Own Adventure stye Interactive ;; Fiction using Emacs and Org-Mode.